Scallywagga

 Scallywagga is a British comedy sketch show, written by Stuart Kenworthy, who has worked on Green Wing and Smack the Pony.
 The executive producer of series one was Kenton Allen, and the producer was Jon Montague.
 The pilot episode aired on 21 March 2007 when the show was known as Spacehopper.
-Sally Lindsey confirmed on The Paul O'Grady Show that there would be a second series which was also filmed in and around Manchester, bringing on board a new Director (David Sant) and new Producer (Kristian Smith) and several cast changes.
-The first series was broadcast on TV in 2008 and the DVD was released in early 2010 along with series 1.
-Series 2 began broadcasting on Tuesday 23 February 2010.
+Sally Lindsay confirmed on The Paul O'Grady Show that there would be a second series which was also filmed in and around Manchester, bringing on board a new director (David Sant) and new producer (Kristian Smith) and several cast changes.
+The first series was broadcast on TV in 2008 and the DVD was released in early 2010 along with series one.
+Series two began broadcasting on Tuesday 23 February 2010.